FuelLabs/fuels-ts/docs/CONTRIBUTING.md

 pnpm build:watch
 ```

-This command you run `tsup --watch` on all packages using Turborepo
+This command will run `tsup --watch` on all packages using Turborepo

 ## Using linked packages